 We will not contact you for marketing purposes by email, phone or text message unless you have given your prior consent.
 We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences at any time by contacting us by email: firstname.lastname@example.org.

-- The right to be informed – This page is a Privacy Notice that sets out how we use your data to allow you to make an informed decision about how we’re handling your data.
+- The right to be informed – This page is a Privacy Notice that sets out how we use your data to allow you to make an informed decision about how we’re handling your data, and your rights.

 - The right of access – You have the right to access your personal data and information about how it’s used.
 See the section below ‘How you can access and update your information‘ for more details on how you can access your data.